 May 28, 1942

-Airacobras from the 36th FS and fourteen Airacobras of the 35th Fighter Squadron took off from 7-Mile Drome at 0750 to intercept 20 A6M Zeros over Port Moresby.
-Three aircraft were lost, but all pilots returned to duty: P-39D 41-6970, P-39F 41-7190, P-39 piloted by Andres.
-The 36th FS claims 3 Zeros (Connell, Egan, Erickson), in fact the Japanese lost none.
+Airacobras from the 36th FS and fourteen Airacobras of the 35th Fighter Squadron took off from 7-Mile Drome at 7:50am to intercept 20 A6M Zeros over Port Moresby.
+Three aircraft were lost, but all pilots returned to duty: P-39D 41-6970 (pilot survived), P-39F 41-7190 (pilot survived), P-39 piloted by Andres (pilot survived).
+The 36th FS claims three Zeros (Connell, Egan, Erickson).
+In fact, the Japanese reported no losses.

 June 1, 1942